Cultural Heritage Centre

 Housed within the magnificent old Council Chamber, the Cultural Heritage Gallery will deliver diverse presentations showcasing the multi-faceted aspects of Gawler’s history as well as select touring exhibitions from other cultural institutions.

-The Cultural Heritage Research Centre, located on the lower ground floor will allow researchers, students and the public the opportunity to access the large and unique collection of artefacts, archives, photographs and books that compose the Gawler Heritage Collection.
+The Cultural Heritage Research Centre, located on the lower ground floor, allows researchers, students and the public the opportunity to access the large and unique collection of artefacts, archives, photographs and books that compose the Gawler Heritage Collection.
 The Local History Collection is also available at the Research Centre.

 Wednesday 10am-12pm, 1pm-4pm